steipete/steipete.com/_posts/2020-06-12-building-with-swift-trunk.md

 This turned out to be [zld](/posts/zld-a-faster-linker/) - removing the `xcconfig` setting fixed this.
 This will be fixed eventually as Apple's ld is open source and zld is just a faster fork.
 I [documented this in the Swift Forum](https://forums.swift.org/t/swift-toolchain-fails-to-compile-with-tbb-unidentified-exception/37434) for others to find.

-## archive member with length is not mach-o or llvm bitcode
+## Archive member with length is not mach-o or llvm bitcode

 This one took me a while!
 We are using different configurations in PSPDFKit, so some lower level parts compile with our release configuration and some with debug (you still want a fast PDF render experience when working on the UI).